myltik/azure-docs.ru-ru/articles/marketplace-publishing/marketplace-publishing-vm-image-test-in-staging.md

 <properties
-   pageTitle="Тестирование предложения виртуальной машины для Marketplace | Microsoft Azure" description="Узнайте, как протестировать образ виртуальной машины для Azure Marketplace." services="marketplace-publishing" documentationCenter="" authors="HannibalSII"
+   pageTitle="Test your VM offer for the Marketplace | Microsoft Azure" description="Understand how to test your VM image for the Azure Marketplace." services="marketplace-publishing" documentationCenter="" authors="HannibalSII"